carcaschoi/tinfoil-json/README.md

 * Relies on [Tinfoil](https://tinfoil.io)

-* You are recommended to the current Tinfoil locations.conf [switch/tinfoil/locations.conf] from your SD card before adding server.
+* You are recommended to DELETE the current Tinfoil locations.conf [switch/tinfoil/locations.conf] from your SD card before adding server.

 * To avoid getting banned make sure you have already setup [Exosphere / DNS MITM (click here for the guide)](https://rentry.org/ExosphereDNSMITM).